 The torque converter’s rotation speed and revolutions per minute (RPM) of the transmission shaft should be the same.
 When the P0741 trouble code activates, either the TCM or ECM/PCM has detected a discrepancy between these two speeds.
-This is similar to the trouble codes P0740, P0742-P0744, P2769, and P2770.
+This situation is similar to the trouble codes P0740, P0742-P0744, P2769, and P2770.

 In most cases, the P0741 trouble code will activate when the difference between the transmission shaft RPM and torque converter rotation is more than 200 RPMs.
-This can vary from one vehicle to the next, however.
+This problem can vary from one vehicle to the next, however.
 Consult your manual to learn the exact specifications for your transmission.

 What Are The Symptoms Of The P0741 Code?

 There is sometimes no difference in engine performance when the P0741 trouble code is active.
 The most common usually are mild and can include: